rnbguy/oopsla21artifact/oltp/README.md

 - The KV store (Section 6) is implemented in `src/dis_kv.rs`.

 # Results from paper
-We present the results of our experiments as 2D plots, as in Figure 14 and 15 in the paper.
+We present the results of our experiments as 2D plots, as in figure 14 and 15 in the paper.
 This artifact reproduces the same plots.
-(Note that there is randonmess involved, so the results will not reproduce exactly, but only approximately the same.
+(Note that there is randomness involved, so the results will not reproduce exactly, but only approximately the same.
 The longer you run the artifact, the closer the results would be.)

 # Dependencies